Pelican Point hosts sixteenth Annual Coconut Festival

 to experience the combined talents of these two gifted

-in solo and grouped exhibitions in Nassau earlier this year but thought
+group exhibitions in Nassau earlier this year but thought

 it necessary to bring their work to Grand Bahama to satisfy the growing

 appetite for original art by both Bahamian and international artists...